Mandatory provident fund (MPF) scheme

 Offshore rental income or capital gain from disposal of foreign real estate owned by a Hong Kong resident individual is not subject to Hong Kong tax.

 Custom duties are levied on limited categories of dutiable commodities (i.e. tobacco, liquor, methyl alcohol, and hydrocarbons) regardless of whether they are imported or locally manufactured.
 As far as individuals are concerned, the duties are usually included in the sale prices of such commodities by the retailers.

 Stamp duty is charged on transfer of Hong Kong stock by way of sale and purchase at 0.2% of the consideration (or the market value if it is higher) per transaction.
 Hong Kong stock is defined as stock the transfer of which must be registered in Hong Kong.

 For conveyance on sale of immovable property in Hong Kong, the stamp duty payable depends on the type of property transferred (i.e. residential property vs non-residential property) and the property consideration.
-Effective from 5 November 2016, stamp duty on transfer of properties is charged as follows:
+Currently, stamp duty on transfer of properties is charged as follows:

-- transfer of residential property: a flat rate of 15%, with certain exemptions One common exemption is acquisition of residential property by a Hong Kong permanent resident who does not own any other residential property in Hong Kong at the time of acquisition (see (2) below);
+- Transfer of residential property: a flat rate of 15%, with certain exemptions.
+One common exemption is acquisition of a single residential property by a Hong Kong permanent resident who does not own any other residential property in Hong Kong at the time of acquisition (see 2 below).